interactafraz/afcal/README.md

 ## Features
 * Available in German (default language) and English
-* Create reminders via backend interface
+* Manage reminders via backend interface
 * Enable/disable reminders via GET parameters
 * Add reminders to groups like "Essential" or "All".
 Useful if you temporarily need a break from certain reminders or when you're on vacation.
 * Saves data to JSON file